 Note that they say, "If you do these things."
 They had not even bothered to go to any of His public meetings; they had not witnessed any of His miracles; they had only heard about Him.

-They do not believe, will not make the effort to find out but they give Him advice on how He should conduct His ministry.
-Perhaps they thought that if, on a longshot, He turned out to be the great savior and king the Jews believed the Messiah would be, they wanted to be on His good side.
+They do not believe, will not make the effort to find out, but they give Him advice on how He should conduct His ministry.
+Perhaps they thought that if He turned out to be the great savior and king the Jews believed the Messiah would be, they would receive His good favor.

 They can do these things because they are not under restriction nor are they under attack.
-Jesus’ movements are limited because He is hated by those He denounces of sin.
-His time is controlled by God because of His mission.
-They have no such restrictions.
+Jesus' movements are limited because He is hated by those whom He has accused of sin.
+His time is controlled by God because of His mission, but His brothers have no such restrictions.

-So He encourages them to go but tells them that He will not go for the purposes they suggested.
-It does not meat He will not go, just that He will not go with their plan or motives.
+He encourages them to go, but tells them that He will not go for the purposes they suggested.
+This does not mean He will not go, rather that He will not go with their plan or motives.

 The scene now changes to Jerusalem where there is no lack of controversy over Jesus and His claims.
 John shows that the people were divided in their opinion of Him but were united in their common fear of the leadership and their opposition to Jesus.